General Questions about the Tapo Camera

 Q3: What encryption types do the cameras support?

-The Tapo cameras only support WEP and WPA/WPA2 encryptions.
-Portal or WPA/WPA2 enterprise network are not supported.
+The Tapo cameras support WPA/WPA2 encryptions.
+WEP, Portal, WPA/WPA2-enterprise or WPA3 network is not supported.

 Note: Tapo cameras do support hidden SSIDs.